fluidself/fluidself.org/_books/business/get-a-job-build-a-real-career-and-defy-a-bewildering-economy.md

 - Collaborate with others, i.e. establish an ecology/network of collaboration that supports our goals and efforts.

-**Joining Ecologies of Collaboration**
+### Joining Ecologies of Collaboration

 If I were 19 years old and on my own again, I would seek out a big group house of the incubator variety, where virtually every resident was an entrepreneur or working for a start-up company, and I would offer myself as the go-to guy for the house in exchange for a place to sleep.
 Need a meal cooked?
 I'm on it.
 Yard tended?
 Lockset replaced?
 I'm on it.
 I would not know how to do many of the tasks, but each task would be small enough to figure out with help from a friend of a resident or a friend of a friend or online tutorials.
 If I messed the job up because it was my first time, I would have the freedom to re-do it, as nobody would be supervising me except me.
 (If I chose to pursue a college education, I would do so in between work, not the other way around, just as I did in my youth.)
 Being the go-to gal/guy in such a setting would be an incredibly fast track to building human and social capital very quickly.
 What better network to plug into than one formed of entrepreneurs who are busy failing fast and failing often?

-**Actively Seek Problems to Solve**
+### Actively Seek Problems to Solve

 Graduates face a chicken-egg problem: employers want work experience, but how do you get experience if no one will hire you due to lack of experience?
 The answer is to go out in the real world and seek problems to solve within organizations and enterprises.

 A great many community groups and organizations lack proper accounting and public relations programs, due to limited staffing, funding and expertise.
 Finding a problem to solve that fits your interests and field of endeavor may be as easy as walking into local churches, environmental organizations, neighborhood groups, volunteer-based sports programs or any one of hundreds of other community-economy organizations and asking what projects need doing or problems that need solving.
 Completing these projects (or organizing a system that will outlast your own participation) creates value for the organization.
 This is what employers hire people to do: solve problems and create value.
-This is the goal of offering one's services--not just to donate time but to identify serious problems that you can solve and document to accredit your abilities and experience.
+This is the goal of offering one's services—not just to donate time but to identify serious problems that you can solve and document to accredit your abilities and experience.

-**Documenting and Sharing Your Completed Projects**
+### Documenting and Sharing Your Completed Projects

 - Document the project you contributed to or completed as if you were a reporter, with a synopsis or summary, quotes from participants, photos and a brief description